ik1g19/NotesGarden/content/notes/Uni Content/Software Security/Week 8/Reverse Engineering 2.md

 This almost makes reversing pointless because the algorithm is already known

-In order to decrypt an eccrypted message, you would have to either:
+In order to decrypt an ecrypted message, you would have to either:
 - Obtain the key
 - Try all possible keys until you get to the correct key
 - Look for a flaw in the algorithm that can be employed to extract the key or the original message